 - The legislature passes bills and acts.
 Consider the Citizenship Amendment Act.

-- Various reforms, programmes, and other initiatives have been introduced by the government.
+- Various reforms, programs, and other initiatives have been introduced by the government.

 - Ministry schemes and reports

-- The high courts and the supreme court judgements on critical matters.
+- The high courts and the supreme court judgments on critical matters.